jvsl/hermes/SOLUTION_README.md

 The error view (FullScreenErrorView) presents a button to retry and a message.

 # ViewModel
-The view Models handles calls to search(first time), nextPage calls, delegate to respond VC demands.
+The viewModel handles calls to search(first time), nextPage calls and a delegate to respond VC demands.

 ## Third libraries
 -  [LLSpinner](https://github.com/alephao/LLSpinner)